Scaling And Root Planing Simi Valley, CA

 Schedule Your Appointment Today!

-Contact Dr. Bankhardt at (805) 584-1194 or fill out a Contact Form here to schedule a root scaling appointment.
+Contact Dr. Bankhardt and Dr. Casey Patterson at (805) 584-1194 or fill out a Contact Form here to schedule a root scaling appointment.
 We serve patients from Simi Valley and surrounding areas, including Chatsworth, Moor Park, Thousand Oaks, Westlake Village, and Northridge.